federgraph/RiggVar-RG38/README.md

 <a href="doc/images/RiggVar-RG38-01.png">*RG38 is a full featured Delphi version of the RiggVar project.*<br>
 ![RG38 screenshot](doc/images/RiggVar-RG38-01.png)</a>

-Please read about the RiggVar project ( RG ) on the federgraph website.
+> Read more about the RiggVar project ( RG ) on the federgraph website.

 ## Graphics